Cracen26/water-quality/Notes/outline.md

 | **Month 3** (April 1 - April 30) | Papers write|
 | **Month 4** (May 1 - May 31) | Papers write |
 | **Month 5** (June 1 - June 30) | |

+## Tasks

+**Until Wednesday, 15 February 2023:**

+- First version of LinkedList
+- Find Raspberry Pi
+- Follow a tutorial on PharoThings to install it on Raspberry and connect to it from your computer (Chapter 4 of the PharoThings booklet: https://github.com/SquareBracketAssociates/Booklet-APharoThingsTutorial)